 Cooper Chilcott kicked the campaign off with a photograph at the Optus Stadium in Perth.
 He’s an ardent West Coast Eagles fan and decorated his cane in blue and orange ribbons and a Josh Kennedy mascot.

-Jakub Swider, who’s 7 and has microphelmia, took his cane to the Pinnacles while on a day trip with his family.
+Jakub Swider, who’s 7 and has been working with our children’s services has microphelmia, took his cane to the Pinnacles while on a day trip with his family.

 We were impressed with the amount of people who took photographs and we’ve shared some of them below.

 ”There are huge advances in assistive technology making life easier for those who are blind or partially sighted,” explains VisAbility CEO Elizabeth Barnes.

 ”We’re seeing more technology within everyday devices and the rise of specialist apps.
 For example, smartphones offer much more than just a phone connection.
 They allow you to access apps which can help you to bank, shop and operate household appliances.”

 Survey highlights positive impact of technology

 A survey by Guide Dogs Australia shows how equipment is making day-to-day life easier for those who are blind.
 88% of those surveyed said it helped to maintain a connection with others.